Skip to content

 Updating WebDriver DLLs in Rapise

-If the version of WebDriver DLLs shipped with Rapise is not compatible with your browser you may update the corresponding DLLs.
-Just go to the main Selenium website: http://www.seleniumhq.org/download/ and then download the C# WebDriver Bindings:
+If the version of WebDriver DLLs shipped with Rapise is not compatible with your browser, you can update the corresponding DLLs.
+Go to the main Selenium website: http://www.seleniumhq.org/download/ and download C# WebDriver Bindings:

 clip0004

-Download the Selenium-dotnet-x.x.x.zip file from the website.
-Proceed to unzip the archive and then look in the net40 subfolder and extract the following two files and copy into the C:\Program Files (x86)\Inflectra\Rapise\Bin folder (or wherever you installed Rapise):
+Download Selenium-dotnet-x.x.x.zip from the website.
+Unzip the archive, then navigate to the net40 subfolder, extract the following two files, and copy them into the C:\Program Files (x86)\Inflectra\Rapise\Bin folder (or your Rapise installation directory):

 • WebDriver.dll